stschubert/VPR_Tutorial/README.md

 *Third party code.
 Not provided by the authors.
 Code implements the author's idea or can be used to implement the authors idea.

 ## Soft Ground Truth for evaluation
 In the evaluation metrics, a soft ground truth matrix can be used to ignore images with a very small visual overlap to avoid penalization in recall and precision analysis (see Equation 6 in [our paper](https://ieeexplore.ieee.org/document/10261441)).
-This may have the consequence of reducing your overall precision and recall accuracy by eliminating potential matches from the evaluation.
-Please check whether using the soft ground truth is appropriate for your analysis requirements.
+This currently is only supported for `matching="multi"`.
+For use in single matching, please use a dilated hard ground truth directly.